coreos/rpm-ostree/docs/manual/treefile.md

    Example: `automatic-version-prefix: "22.0"`

+ * `add-commit-metadata`: Map<String, Object>, optional: Metadata to inject as part of composed commits.
+Keys inserted here can still be overridden at the command line with `--add-metadata-string` or `--add-metadata-from-json`.

  * `postprocess-script`: String, optional: Full filesystem path to a script that will be executed in the context of the target tree.
 The script will be copied into the target into `/tmp`, and run as a container